rxghavc/Digital-Clock/README.md

 - **HTML** – Structure of the web page
 - **CSS** – Styling and responsive design
 - **JavaScript** – Real-time clock logic using the `Date` object

+## 🔧 How to Use

+1. Clone the repo:
+2. Open the folder
+3. Open `index.html` in your browser.